How Much Does a Vinyl Fence Cost to Install in 2025?

 Cost per Square Foot

-You’ll pay $15 to $40 per linear foot for most 4-to-6-foot high vinyl fences.
-The longer the fence, the more materials and labor required.
-Materials typically cost $10 to $30 per linear foot, with labor making up about $5 to $10 per linear foot.
+You’ll pay $15 to $40 per linear foot for most 4-to-6-foot-high vinyl fences.
+The longer the fence, the more materials and labor are required.
+Materials cost $10 to $30 per linear foot, with labor making up $5 to $10 per linear foot.

 Fence Height

 The height of the fence also impacts the installation cost.
 Taller fences require additional materials and take more time to install.
-For an average four-foot-tall vinyl fence, expect to pay between $15 and $25 per linear foot.
-If the height is increased to 12 feet, the cost per linear foot can increase to $60.
+For a six-foot-tall vinyl fence, expect to pay between $25 and $40 per linear foot.

 Number of Posts